kaitlynia/xpanic/README.md

 2. Build bam using the appropriate build script for your operating system (only tested with UNIX)
 2. Create an `accounts/` directory (this step is extremely important!)
 3. Create an `autoexec_server.cfg` file.
 An example file is provided as a reference.
-**DO NOT JUST COPY AND PASTE THE CONTENTS, CARE MUST BE TAKEN TO SET SECURE VALUES + DEFAULTS**
+**DO NOT JUST COPY AND PASTE THE CONTENTS, CARE MUST BE TAKEN TO REPLACE THE VALUES IN ALL CAPS**
 2. Run `../bam/bam server_release` to compile the server binary